penguinaugustus/penguinaugustus.github.io/_pages/about.md

 Research Interest
 ======
+While you are swimming and not sinking you should aim for rough water
+---- Steven Weinberg
+{: .notice}
 After poking around in many subfield of physics, my research interests now converged into soft condense matter.
 I am currently advised by Prof. [Sergei Maslov](https://maslov.bioengineering.illinois.edu/), Prof. [Antonia Statt](https://statt.matse.illinois.edu/), and Prof. [Ido Golding](https://bacteriophysics.web.illinois.edu/) at UIUC.
-If you are interested in my research experience, please click [here](/pages/publication.md) to learn more about my projects.
+If you are interested in my research experience, please go to "Research" to learn more about my projects.

 Education
 ======